elix/elix.org/content/SingleSelectionMixin.md

 * `items` property representing the items that can be selected.
 This is usually provided by [ContentItemsMixin](ContentItemsMixin).

 **Provides** the component with:
-* `state.selectedIndex` property that tracks the index of the currently selected item.
+* `state.selectedIndex` state to track the index of the currently selected item.
+* `selectedIndex` and `selectedItem` properties to read or manipulate the selected index.
 * `selectFirst()`, `selectLast()`, `selectNext()`, and `selectPrevious()` methods to set and move the selection.